MLOps Blog

 AutoKeras has several training datasets inside.
 They’re already put in a form that’s convenient for work, but it doesn’t show you the full power of AutoKeras.
 In fact, it contains tools for suitable preprocessing of texts, pictures, and time series.
 In other words, the most common data types, which make the data preparation process much more manageable.
 The tool also has built-in visualization for models.

-12. H2O AutoML
+H2O AutoML

 H2O.ai is a software platform that optimizes the machine learning process using AutoML.
-H2O claims that the platform can train models faster than popular machine learning libraries such as scikit-learn.
+H2O claims the platform can train models faster than popular machine learning libraries such as scikit-learn.

 H2O is a machine learning, predictive data analytics platform for building machine learning models and generating production code for them in Java and Python, all at the click of a button.